Unlocking every child’s potential as a unique child of God.

 We are lucky to have a Chaplain called Joe who comes to school every Tuesday.
 Joe works for a company called Kick and when he visits our school he leads Worship, mentors children, supports lunchtimes and runs an after school club.
 He is a valuable member of our school team.

 We have a pupil worship committee called our Leading Lights in school made up of children from each year group.
-Our Leading Lights meet regularly to discuss worship, plan and lead worship and to undertake projects in school.
+Our Leading Lights meet regularly to discuss worship, evaluate it, plan and lead worship and to undertake projects in school.
 They work with our Chaplain, Joe, in developing their roles.

 We link with Chelmsford diocese and regularly invite our advisor into school to help with school improvement.
 Staff are given opportunities to take part in diocesan training which develops their understanding of our Christian Distinctiveness.